Attraction 12 / 35

 Library of Congress

 In 1886, however, the first separate Library of Congress building was authorized.
-At that time, the current Librarian of the Congress, Ainsworth Rand Spofford, drew up plans and presented them for approval.
+At that time, the then Librarian of the Congress, Ainsworth Rand Spofford, drew up plans and presented them for approval.
 However, it wasn’t Spofford’s plans that were ultimately used for the construction of what was to become known as The Jefferson Building of the Library of Congress.

-Architecture of the Library
+Interior of the Library

 Great Hall